Skip to content

 3

-Request written estimates from at least 2–3 contractors that itemize labor hours, material costs, permit fees, and warranty terms separately, allowing you to compare scope and pricing transparently.
+Obtain written estimates from at least two licensed contractors that itemize labor, materials, permit costs, and any Class 4 shingle upgrades separately so you can compare pricing transparently.

 4